JustinBilleci/learning-progress/README.md

 *March 7th, 2024*

 Fifteenth Log: Made some small updates on my repository for the JS tutorial.
 No big changes today as I am still not at home but will be tomorrow.
 Have a good one :)

+*March 11th, 2024*

+Sixteenth Log: Excited to start the REACT course later today, that repository will be up later today as well.
+I am suuuuuuper excited to get the ball rolling on that and I have all week to code so I'm hoping to have a NEXT.JS course completed by the end of the week as well.
+If you're reading this have a great day/night!